lyon-fnal/devenv/README.md

 docker-compose down
 ```

-You can then run the ephemeral containers with
+You can then run the ephemeral client containers with
 ```bash
 docker-compose run --rm devenv-client-<NAME> command